 Letter on recommendations to ban flavoured vaping products

-I helped to draft and signed a letter and briefing to the Health Committe of the House of the Oireachtas (parliament) in Ireland opposing a proposal to ban flavours in tobacco and vaping products.
+I helped to draft and then signed a letter and briefing to the Health Committee of the House of the Oireachtas (parliament) in Ireland opposing a proposal to ban flavours in tobacco and vaping products.

 July 2022: United States

 Amicus brief filed in the DC Appeals Court in Juul vs FDA case

 On 23 June 2022, FDA denied Juul’s applications to market its products in the United States.
 Juul is challenging this vindictive, arbitrary and capricious decision in court.
 David Abrams, Scott Ballin, Martin Jarvis, David Sweanor and I filed an amici curiae brief in support of Juul’s motion for a stay pending substantive review on public health grounds.

 - Our public health amicus brief